magento/devdocs/src/guides/v2.3/graphql/queries/directory-countries.md

 title: countries query
 ---

 Use the `countries` query to return all countries in which the entity can do business.
-Don't Confuse with [Country]({{page.baseurl}}/graphql/queries/directory-country.html) query, its sepearate query to retrieve information about a specific country by two-letter country code.
+Do not confuse with [Country]({{page.baseurl}}/graphql/queries/directory-country.html) query, it is a separate query to retrieve information about a specific country by two-letter country code.

 ## Syntax